mediaexplorer74/WinBetaYT/README.md

 ## Status
 - Youtube api v3 used.
 Result: WinBeta channel video list seems to be ok.
-- VLCSharp library used.
-Result: success on youtube video playing.
+- VLCSharp library still here/there.
-- libvideo updated to fix youtube id - url resolving.
+- my experimental libvideo used for YT video stream url resolving (at now -- no success!)

 ## Tech moments